Denny Huang: Social policies

-As a medical practitioner in profession, Dr. Huang frequently commented on government's health services and policies.
+As a medical practitioner in profession, Huang frequently commented on government's health services and policies.
 He suggested founding a medical school at the Chinese University of Hong Kong in response to the shortage of doctors in Hong Kong.
 He also urged the government to set up a licentiate examination for the Non-Commonwealth trained medical practitioners.

-Dr. Huang was the leading figure of the Chinese Language Movements in the 1960s and 70s.
+Huang was the leading figure of the Chinese Language Movements in the 1960s and 70s.
 He was critical of the discriminatory language policy as English was the only official language in the colony but was not understood by majority of the Hong Kong Chinese residents.
-When he was the President of the Society for the Promotion of Chinese Education and Chairman of the All Hong Kong Working Party to promote Chinese as an Official Language, Dr. Huang took 330,000 signatures to No. 10 Downing Street for the recognition of Chinese as an official language in 1971.
+When he was the president of the Society for the Promotion of Chinese Education and chairman of the All Hong Kong Working Party to promote Chinese as an Official Language, Huang took 330,000 signatures to No. 10 Downing Street for the recognition of Chinese as an official language in 1971.
 His demand was finally adopted by the government in 1974.
 Together with civil organisations such as the Hong Kong Federation of Students, the Hong Kong Chinese Education Promotion Committee co-founded the Joint Committee for Chinese Language Movement in November 1978 to lead the second wave of Chinese Language Movement which aimed at a higher social status for Chinese language and Chinese as medium of instruction at school.
-Dr. Huang urged for mother-tongue teaching in school, Chinese translations of the Hong Kong laws and the training of the Chinese-English translators.
+Huang urged for mother-tongue teaching in school, Chinese translations of the Hong Kong laws and the training of the Chinese-English translators.

-Between 1971 and 1976, Dr. Huang was also the Chairman of the Environment Hygiene Select Committee and also Keep Hong Kong Clean Campaign Committee, which was launched in 1972 with the aim to generate public concern of environmental cleanliness as the basis of civic pride.
+Between 1971 and 1976, Huang was also the chairman of the Environment Hygiene Select Committee and also Keep Hong Kong Clean Campaign Committee, which was launched in 1972 with the aim to generate public concern of environmental cleanliness as the basis of civic pride.
 However, he resigned from the campaign in 1976, citing increasing government reluctance to provide financial support as it was government's fiscal philosophy of maintaining a small government.
 When the Hong Kong Housing Authority was established in 1972, the power of public housing managements was transferred to the new body.
-Dr. Huang became the Chairman of the Operations Committee of the Housing Authority.
+Huang became the chairman of the operations committee of the Housing Authority.